 Naval Intelligence Ramps up Activities

-The U.S. Navy is revamping its intelligence structure with command upgrades and a new set of priorities designed to rebuild naval intelligence.
-This effort includes the creation of a new maritime intelligence office that will move the Navy out of providing service-specific intelligence fully into the realm of national intelligence.
+The U.S. Navy is revamping its intelligence structure with a new set of priorities designed to rebuild naval intelligence as well as command upgrades, including a new maritime intelligence office.

 The Navy is upgrading the position of director of naval intelligence to vice admiral.
 Vice Adm.
-David J. Dorsett, USN, is the new director.
-He describes naval intelligence as a community undergoing significant changes down to the nature of its mission.
+David J. Dorsett, USN, the new director, describes naval intelligence as a community undergoing significant changes down to the nature of its mission.

-Some changes have been long underway.
-The past 10 years have seen a 50-percent growth in the civilian work force and a 25-percent growth in uniformed personnel in naval intelligence, the admiral reports.
+Some changes have been long underway, including a growth in the civilian work force.
 But other major shifts are relatively new, and some operational architectures are still in the development stage.

-In addition, the Office of Naval Intelligence receives four new subordinate commands: the Nimitz Operational Intelligence Center, the Farragut Technical Analysis Center, the John F. Kennedy Irregular Warfare Center and the Grace Hopper Information Services Center.
+The head of the Office of Naval Intelligence has been elevated from captain to rear admiral (upper half), and that office receives four new subordinate commands: the Nimitz Operational Intelligence Center, the Farragut Technical Analysis Center, the John F. Kennedy Irregular Warfare Center, and the Grace Hopper Information Services Center.
 These four centers will stand up around the end of this month.

-The Navy’s intelligence changes do not stop at its shores, however.
-It is working to structure interaction with other government organizations that can use or provide valuable intelligence related to seagoing issues.
+Naval intelligence also is working to structure interaction with other government organizations that can use or provide valuable intelligence related to seagoing issues.
 To that end, the Navy is helping create a new entity dedicated to maritime intelligence.

 Out of the Office of Naval Intelligence (ONI) and the U.S. Coast Guard Intelligence Coordination Center (ICC) in